nenad/undertaker/README.md

 `undertaker` works by preloading all your classes in a given directory and then utilizes the [krakjoe/tombs](https://github.com/krakjoe/tombs) extension to keep track of the unused functions over time.
 It provides CLI and HTTP interface for querying the unused functions.

+## Prerequisites

+- PHP 7.2+
+- Target project managed by `composer`
+- PHP files specified for preloading do not have side effects when loaded.
+For example, defining a class and invoking a function at the bottom of the file.

 ## Setup

 ### Enabling tombs

 Make sure you have the `tombs.so` extension loaded and configured to serve the unused functions through TCP.
-An example of tombs configuration file that has TCP is:
+An example `tombs` configuration file that has TCP listener is:

 ```ini
 zend_extension=tombs.so